shreeramgs/Data-Science-projects/README.md

 - [x] **Conclude**:
 -  Provide a conclusion by explaining the problem statement’s significance and decisions to be taken based on the results

-# Prerequisite needed to achieve solve problems:
+# Prerequisite needed to solve problems:
 Below are few prerequisites that I personally consider to be very usefull to solve a use case scenario.

 ## 1. Python Programming Language